ChEmpower

 Venture Round in 2021

 Everest Semiconductor is an integrated circuit chip developer specializing in low-power audio digital-analog mixed-signal chips.
-The company's primary products include analog-to-digital converters (ADC), digital-to-analog converters (DAC), and CODECs, which are integral to a range of audio applications.
-These products are utilized in mobile tablets, headphones, security monitoring equipment, audio speakers, and voice remote controls, among others.
-Everest Semiconductor focuses on delivering innovative audio solutions that cater to diverse consumer and industrial needs.
+The company's primary offerings include analog-to-digital converters (ADC), digital-to-analog converters (DAC), and CODECs, alongside a range of audio products.
+These products are designed for diverse applications, including mobile tablets, headphones, security monitoring equipment, audio speakers, and voice remote controls, as well as digital two-way intercom systems.
+Through its innovative approach, Everest Semiconductor caters to the growing demand for high-quality audio solutions across various consumer electronics.

 Series B in 2021